Cariogenic foods: should you avoid them? Your cavity prevention guide.

 How does food contribute to tooth decay?

-There are bacteria that live permanently in our mouths, some of which form plaque on the surface of our teeth.
+Some bacteria live permanently in our mouths, some of which form plaque on the surface of our teeth.
 When we eat cariogenic foods, the bacteria in plaque consume the sugar and secrete it in the form of acids.
 These acids are so potent that they can demineralise the enamel covering our teeth, thus resulting in caries forming, which is how food contributes to tooth decay.

 Harmful acids from plaque form in our mouths every time we eat.
 The acids continue to affect the teeth for at least 20 minutes.
 They are then neutralised and can no longer do any harm.
 The more often we eat these cariogenic foods during the day, therefore, the more often we are giving bacteria the fuel they need to cause tooth decay.

-Certain foods contribute to tooth decay more than others.
 Dental specialists recommend a moderate consumption of sugar.
-A cariogenic diet, i.e. one that is high in carbohydrates and fermentable sugars, is harmful, not only for our teeth but our health in general.
+It's important to remember that a cariogenic diet, i.e. one that is high in carbohydrates and fermentable sugars, is harmful, not only to our teeth but our health in general.
 By limiting sugar intake, bacteria cannot produce as many acids, thus protecting our enamel and resulting in a healthier mouth.

 10 non-cariogenic foods